knowsys/eval-2024-asp-molecules/README.md

 * `diagrams/diagram_cycles=<c>-oxygens=<o>_total-runtime_log.pdf`

 You can terminate it with Ctrl+C at any time and continue by re-running the command.
-This picks up your intermediate results from the recovery file `sb-data.csv`.
+This picks up your intermediate results from the recovery file `data.csv`.

 ```bash
 python eval.py -d -t data.csv -r 1>> data.csv
 ```

-See ``python eval.py --help` for further options.
+See `python eval.py --help` for further options.

 ## Symmetry-breaking evaluation

-We compare the number of models our encoding, as well as the naive encoding with symmetry-breaking via canonical graphs and with __BreakID__, finds against the number of structures reported by __Molgen__, for real-world sum formulae collected from Wikidata (see `chemdata-sort.csv`).
+We compare the number of models our encoding, as well as the naive encoding with symmetry-breaking via canonical graphs and with __SBASS__ and __BreakID__, finds against the number of structures reported by __Molgen__, for real-world sum formulae collected from Wikidata (see `chemdata-sort.csv`).